JustTroniusPlay/Unicorp-Technologies-Reinvented/README.md

 Cargo delivery system - special blocks that worked like Erekir items transportation, but this version comes with two tiers.

+Special ships with good amount of payload capacity that can carry your units or other payloads for various needs.

 # Some credits.
 Originally this mod was created by [CancerGuy](https://github.com/AzhurniyBaklan) and Brickhead.
 But after they abandoned this mod, CancerGuy gave me permission to continue to develope this mod and to change it how I want.